What is the course about?

 When I've finished, what course can I do next?

 As Alexander Technique is usually learnt in a one-to-one lesson, you will be given information on how to continue learning.
-You may like to deepen your learning by enrolling on 'Alexander Technique for Performers'.
+You may like to deepen and continue your learning by enrolling on 'Alexander Technique for Performers'.